 17.1.1.
-Cryptographic products, algorithms and protocols are approved by the GCSB for suitability before being used.
+Cryptographic products, algorithms and protocols are approved by the GCSB for suitability before being used and that cryptographic implementations by agencies are adequate for the protection of data and communications.

 17.1.2.
 This section covers information on the fundamentals of cryptography including the use of encryption to protect data at rest and in transit.
-Detailed information on algorithms and protocols approved to protect classified information can be found in the Approved Section 17.2 - Cryptographic Algorithms and Section 17.3 - Approved Cryptographic Protocols.
+Detailed information on algorithms and protocols approved to protect classified information can be found in Section 17.2 - Approved Cryptographic Algorithms and Section 17.3 - Approved Cryptographic Protocols.